aboutcode-org/aboutcode-toolkit/USAGE.rst

         See mapping.config for details

+    --show-all

+        This option ask the tool to show all kind of errors found.
+        The default behavior will only show 'CRITICAL', 'ERROR', and 'WARNING'

     --template

         This option allows users to use their own template for attribution generation.
         For instance, if user has a custom template located at:
         /home/custom_template/template.html

+    --validate-about-resource

+        The option ask the tool to validate the existence of the referencing file.

     $ about attrib --template /home/custom_template/template.html LOCATION OUTPUT